 Reduce your stress levels

 Let’s be honest, if you don’t give your body a break, your adrenals won’t be able to slow down either.
-Completely eliminating stress is impossible, of course.
-But you can reduce stress and learn how to respond to stress better.
+Eliminating stress entirely is impossible, of course.
+But you can reduce stress and learn how to better respond when stressors do arise.

 Breathwork is one of the most powerful ways to relax your body.
 Start your day with a few conscious deep breaths and stop throughout the day to practice deep breathing for a moment.
 Practice meditation to release your feelings and identify negative patterns.
 Try meditation or yoga to calm your mind and body.
 Spend time in nature to slow down and connect with yourself.